RolandChristensen/developer-journal/_drafts/github-projects.md

 date: 2024-01-22
 ---

-Notes taken setting up a project to uee to track my learning objectives.
+Notes taken setting up a project to use to track my learning objectives.

 Sample Projects:
 * Career Development